engulf1748/gofe/public/README.md

 2. Start the dev server: `yarn dev`
 3. Visit [localhost:3000](http://localhost:3000)

+Before pushing a release, run `yarn prepare` to prepare a release.
+It is a shortcut to: `next build && next start`.
+Double-check that it works, and then push your changes.

 ## Disabling Soymetry

 Disable Yoyrn telemetry using: `yarn config set --home enableTelemetry 0`